indicnlpiitmandi/indicnlpiitmandi.github.io/index.md

 This session will cover a range of topics, including:

++ Examining curiosity as a fundamental aspect of conscious awareness and its impact on intelligence and learning in LLM's.
-+ The role of curiosity in intelligence: How intuitive decisions, emotional understanding, and cultural connections shape consciousness and drive transformative innovation.
++ Investigating how intuitive decisions, emotional understanding, and cultural connections influence the development of conscious-like behaviors in LLM systems.
++ Modeling curiosity-driven problem-solving in AI to enable systems that emulate human-like curiosity and adaptability.
-+ Advancing AI tools for consciousness studies: Exploring methodologies and techniques to integrate concepts of consciousness into AI development, such as Reinforcement Learning with Human Feedback (RLHF).
++ Exploring novel methodologies to integrate consciousness concepts into AI, such as Reinforcement Learning with Human Feedback (RLHF) and attention mechanisms inspired by cognitive neuroscience.
-+ Ethical challenges in AI development: Addressing the complexities of aligning AI systems with human values, including issues related to bias, transparency, and accountability.
-+ Bridging ancient wisdom with modern technologies: Connecting philosophical insights and cognitive practices with contemporary advancements in AI to foster cognitive wellness.
++ Using LLMs and neural-symbolic approaches to model self-awareness, reflection, and meta-cognition.
++ Leveraging AI tools to simulate and analyze states of consciousness, enabling interdisciplinary studies at the interface of neuroscience, philosophy, and AI.
-+ Cultural and emotional nuances in LLMs: Understanding the limitations of current models and proposing frameworks to capture deeper human-like cognition.
++ Highlighting the limitations of current AI models in capturing the depth of human cultural, emotional, and cognitive diversity.
++ Proposing innovative frameworks to enable LLMs to better model nuanced emotional states, cross-cultural perspectives, and symbolic reasoning tied to consciousness.
++ Incorporating consciousness-aware feedback mechanisms to enhance the authenticity of human-AI interactions.
-+ The future of intelligence studies in the era of Generative AI: Examining how LLMs and Natural Language Processing (NLP) tools are reshaping our approaches to intelligence research.
++ Examining how LLMs and NLP tools are reshaping our understanding of intelligence and consciousness in humans and machines.
-+ Post-session, we aim to publish a white paper summarizing the key discussions and insights (with participant permissions).
-Additionally, we plan to create a community platform on Discord (or a similar space) to facilitate ongoing collaboration and knowledge-sharing among researchers and practitioners.
++ Envisioning the role of generative AI in advancing studies on self-awareness, meta-awareness, and cognitive processes.
++ Investigating how AI systems can evolve beyond static reasoning models to embrace dynamic, consciousness-inspired frameworks for problem-solving and adaptation.

 We invite submissions of extended abstracts and full papers on the themes of this session and look forward to engaging with a vibrant community of scholars and innovators at MBCC 2025.
 Together, let us redefine the boundaries of intelligence and consciousness!